sovagajmer/ISQA-3420-SGW/SampleSoftwareManifest.md

-#Sample Software Manifest & Sample Policy Document
+#Sample Software Manifest

+ - Name of Project
+ - Name of Package
+ - Date
+ - Comments
+ - List of used code